Best Colleges for Creative Writing

 Once students have completed their B.A., they can join Brown’s Literary Arts Master of Fine Arts (MFA) program, where they can specialize in their desired form of writing: fiction, poetry, digital and cross-disciplinary writing, playwriting, screenwriting, and nonfiction.

-In this program, students have the opportunity to conduct their own independent study on their desired topic, which gives them excellent research and writing experience.
+In this program, students have the opportunity to conduct an independent study on their desired topic, which gives them excellent research and writing experience.

 If you’re interested in applying to Brown, take a look at our complete guide on how to get into this excellent school.